GoMediocre/ChatApp/README.md

 # ChatApp

-The idea is to give the people around the globe, an opportunity to randomly have conversations with each other.
+The idea is to give the people around the globe, an opportunity to anonymously and randomly have conversations with each other.

 ## Technologies used: